sonja-soennichsen/xandria_backend/README.md

 ### Login

-- POST-Request to /signup with Body
+- POST-Request to `/login` (Request body following format below)
-- Respone: JWT
+- Respone: JWT and set HTTPOnly Cookie for subsequent request to the GraphQL API

 ```
 {